The Recently Extinct Plants and Animals Database cubit

 By Branden Holmes on March 2, 2013

-Taxa are not only globally rediscovered but also sometimes locally rediscovered when local extinction/extirpation is found not to have been the case as was previously thought.
-Such a list of local rediscoveries seems never to have been attempted before so I thought that I would attempt to fill that niche.
+Species and subspecies are not only globally rediscovered but also sometimes locally rediscovered.
+Although, in many instances it is difficult to distinguish whether this kind of genuine rediscovery has actually taken place rather than mere re-colonization of an area.
+Such a list of local rediscoveries seems never to have been attempted before, probably on account of it being a monumental task, so I thought that I would attempt to fill that niche.

 Possibly extinct butterflies and moths|